AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/optimizeseo.md

 Create PDF content that is different from the information your web pages.

++++View details on how to create unique content

-+++PDF content should be unique and structured as follows:
+PDF content should be unique and structured as follows:

 *   Use a single main heading/title beginning with a keyword
 *   Use keyword subheadings organized in a hierarchical structure